gvargaNJIT/event_manager/readme.md

 3. One test failed in [test_email.py](tests/test_email.py).
 This was trying to connect to a real SMTP server and getting disconnected.
 I used a mock server to fix this issue.

+4. Five tests were failing in [test_user_schemas.py](tests/test_schemas/test_user_schemas.py) and the big cause was missing data or mislabeled data.
+For two tests, they needed the [conftest.py](tests/conftest.py) file's user_base_data to have a nickname passed through but that wasn't there.
+And another needed an email when the input was labeled username.
+I also had to use uuid for the unique user id in the test_user_response_valid test.